ponylang/release-bot-action/README.md

 All standard Pony projects that include a VERSION file should include this step.

 In addition to the "prepare for release" step commands, there is a final "trigger" command that must be run after all the other steps.
-If the trigger step, `trigger-artefact-creation` isn't run.
-Then the release process will not actually start.
+The trigger command, `trigger-artefact-creation`, starts the next workflow `release`.

 **prepare-for-a-release.yml**: